ufal/UMR/doc/temporal.md

 ### Document level annotation:**

+**Disclaimer:**
+Note that this HowTo recaps our interpretation of the Guidelines (rather than the Guidelines themselves -- as there are many unclear points there).

+**First**, create **a timeline**  with all detected time expressions and all events (if possible)  for (at least part of) the analyzed document.
+This timeline serves as a guide for the temporal annotation (it is not part of the annotation itself).

-**First**, create a temporal **superstructure** (= the top levels of the dependency structure), which contains:
+**Second**, create a temporal **superstructure** (= the top levels of the dependency structure) for (at least part of) the document:
-- Nodes for predefined "metanodes":
-    - there are 4 values of metanodes `DCT` and `past/present/future-reference`;
-    - the "metanodes" are connected directly to the `ROOT` node;
-- nodes for **temporal expressions** (from the text),
-     - their mutual temporal relations to each other.
+- Create a **"metanode"**, typically corresponding to `DCT` (= document creation time);
+  (in fact, there are 3 other types of metanodes in the Guidelines: `past/present/  future-reference` -- we will only use them for vague time expressions (as _nowadays_), see below);
+   - any metanode is (by definition) connected directly  to the `root` by the generic `:depends-on` relation (thus, it is not necessary to annotate it);
+- Add one node for each **locatable temporal expression** (from the text) and relate it to the existing structure:
+  - **concrete absolute** values (as _May 15, 2024_): to the `root` -- in that case, use the `:depends-on` relation;
+  - **concrete relative** values (as _today_, _two days later_):  to the metanode `DCT` or to another (already annotated) concrete time expression -- here use one of the "normal"  relations: `:contained`, `:overlap`, `:after`, `:before` (see below).;
+  - **vague** values (as _nowadays_): to `past/present/future-reference` --  which relation(s) should be used **???**;
+  - (**unlocatable temporal expression** (as _every month_): they are not represented in the temporal structure (but they influence, e.g., the aspect value)).
-**Question:**  There should be "a generic `:depends-on` relation between all nodes in the temporal superstructure".
-But this relation appears only sporadically in the data (typically, "normal" temporal relations are used, see below).
+  **Decision:**  There should be "a generic `:depends-on` relation between all nodes in the temporal superstructure".
+However, this relation appears only sporadically in the data (typically, "normal" temporal relations are used, see below).
+Thus, we will its use to concrete absolute time expressions, unless we find contexts where "normal" ones seem to be inadequate.)

-**Second**,  relate each **locatable time expression**:
-- to the `root` (absolute values as _May 15, 2024_), or
-- to the metanodes `DCT` or `past/present/future-reference`.

 **Third**, add all events to the temporal annotation -- each event is annotated as **the child of either a time expression** in the superstructure **or another event** (or both).
 In other words, each event (child) is related to a time expression (which is already anchored) OR to other already anchored event.

 Process in the following way:
-1. Create **a timeline** with all detected time expressions and all events (if possible); this will help you to select the "main" event to which you will relate the other events (not anchored in a time expression).
+- If necessary, update **the timeline** with all detected time expressions and all events (if possible); this will help you to select the "main" event to which you will relate the other events in the given sentence (not anchored in a time expression).
-2. Add the **"main" event** to the temporal annotation (the one which is "closest" to the referential time expression) -- relate it:
+- Add the **"main" event** to the temporal annotation (the one which is "closest" to the referential time expression) -- relate it:
     - to the referential **time expression** (esp. to those in the same line as the event), or one of the **metanodes**;
     - use one of the following relations: `:contained`, `:overlap`, `:after`, `:before` (see below).
-3. Step by step, add all **other events** -- relate them:
+- Step by step, add all **other events** -- relate them:
    - primarily to the relevant time expression (esp. to those in the same line as the event), or
    - to other event(s)
-      (this parent event must be a process and has the same modal annotation OR `:full-affirmative` relation to the `author`)
+      (this parent event must be a process and has the same modal annotation OR `:full-affirmative` relation to the `author`).
    - Use one of the following relations: `:contained`, `:overlap`, `:after`, `:before` (see below).
    - The **labels** characterize the relation **from child to parent** !!!

-- **special cases**:
+- **Fourth**, take care of **special cases**:
-  - complement-taking predicates
+  - **complement-taking predicates**
-  (see below; main idea: the complement-taking predicate serves as the parent/reference point for its complement)
+  (see below; main idea: the complement-taking predicate serves as the parent/reference point for its complement);
-  - reporting predicates
+  - **reporting predicates**
-  (see below; main idea: the reporting event serves as the parent/reference point for reported events)
+  (see below; main idea: the reporting event serves as the parent/reference point for reported events);
-  - purpose clauses --> always `:after` temporal relation
+  - **purpose clauses** --> always `:after` temporal relation
-   (the main clause as a parent, the purpose clause/infinitive as a child)
+   (the main clause as a parent, the purpose clause/infinitive as a child).

+**Fifth,** check whether **repeated mentions** of the same event got consistent annotation!
+- the two (or more) mentions must have the same relation to `DCT`;
+- if both of them specify their relation to a third node (or to a third and a fourth node which are coreferential), it must be the same relation;
+- ??? more complex situations (as suggested by Dan):?
+   - the relations `:before`, `:after`, and `:contained` are transitive
+   - `:before` is the opposite of `:after`
+   - if X is contained in Y and Z is `:before/:after` Y, then Z is also `:before/:after X`
+**Dan's comments:** The validator can use the above rules to infer temporal relations between other pairs of nodes, where the relation is not annotated explicitly.
+And it must never happen that two information sources lead to conflicting relations between a given pair of nodes.
+  - `:overlap` does not provide information that can be used for inference but it is mutually exclusive with `:before`, `:after`, and `:contained`;
+  -  `:depends-on` does not provide useful information and it should be probably avoided because usually we can use one of the more specific relations.
+  !!ML!!: _Na druhém místě je zatím blok Spolehlivý dům ..._ ... the temporal relation _zatím_ seems to depend on `DCT` but I am not sure about the appropriate relation -- what about to reserve `:depends-on` for such cases?

 ---
 ---